 HISTORY OF REFRESHING SPRINGS CHURCH

-Overall, The Christian and Missionary Alliance as a denomination has been in existence for 116 years.
-The Northeast District was formed in the 1930s, and includes all of New York State, except New York City.
+Even though Emory had been ordained by the Church of God in Christ in 1988, he was led not to take a position with that denomination.
+After months of prayer and seeking God’s direction, the congregation was led to become a part of the Christian and Missionary Alliance Northeast District in October 1994.
+The Northeast District was formed in the 1930’s, and includes all of New York State, except New York City.
 Pastor Emory Brown was the first African American to be ordained in the Northeast District.

 In November 2005, the leadership and congregation of the Refreshing Springs Church voted to reincorporate as Refreshing Springs Ministries and to no longer associate, but appreciate the ten year history, with the Christian and Missionary Alliance (www.cmalliance.org).